Graph each polar equation. Also, identify the type of polar graph... | Channels for Pearson+

 Polar Equations

 Polar equations express relationships between the radius 'r' and the angle 'θ'.
-The given equation, r = 2 + 2 cos θ, is a type of polar equation that can describe various shapes, such as circles or limaçons.
-Analyzing the form of the equation helps in identifying the type of graph it represents.
+The given equation, r² = 4 cos 2θ, is a type of polar equation that can represent various shapes, such as roses or lemniscates, depending on the coefficients and the trigonometric functions involved.
+Analyzing the equation helps determine the graph's characteristics.

 Recommended video: